Samhuang0727/Jetbot-Capstone-Project/README.md

 ## Path Planning

 After recognizing the AruCO marker, determine the current relative position of the car on the map and use the A star algorithm to calculate the shortest path to the destination.

-## Lane Following

-Using the window sliding method to detect the lane lines and applying PID control parameters to ensure the vehicle stays within the lane.

 ## Stopline Recognition